kaazing/gateway/doc/admin-reference/r_conf_service.md

 </service>
 ```

-For more examples, see [Configure Enterprise Shield&trade; with the Gateway](../reverse-connectivity/o_rc_checklist.md).
+For more examples, see [Configure Enterprise Shield™ with the Gateway](../reverse-connectivity/o_rc_checklist.md).

 #### ws.maximum.message.size